kensanata/lupa-pona/README.md

     perl lupa-pona

-This starts the server in the foreground, for \`gemini://localhost:1965\`.
+This starts the server in the foreground, for `gemini://localhost:1965`.
 If it aborts, see the ["Troubleshooting"](#troubleshooting) section below.
-If it runs, open a second terminal and test it:
+If it runs, open your favourite Gemini client and test it, or open another terminal and test it:

     echo gemini://localhost \
       | openssl s_client --quiet --connect localhost:1965 2>/dev/null